MykytaBAshenko/chat_on_GTK_with_TLS_connection/README.md

 # chat_on_GTK_with_TLS_connection
-Simple chat on C with GTK3 with TLS connection
+Simple chat on C with GTK3 and TLS connection
 ### Installation:
 >**1. brew install gtk+3**
 >**2. git clone**